-James (Jim) M. Shannon joined the UL Board of Directors in 2009 where he currently serves as the board’s chairman.
+James (Jim) M. Shannon joined the board in 2009 where he currently serves as the board’s chairman.
 Jim previously served as the president and chief executive officer (CEO) of the National Fire Protection Association (NFPA), a leading advocate for fire prevention, where he gained extensive knowledge of fire safety and prevention.

-Jim successfully launched a national effort requiring all cigarettes in the U.S. be fire safe.
-He also created a national campaign advocating for the use of fire sprinklers in all new one- and two-family homes.
-While at the NFPA, Jim increased freedom of information by introducing the free access policy, which made the NFPA the first major standards developer to offer free digital access to all its codes and standards to the public.
+At NFPA Jim launched a national effort that resulted in all 50 states adopting legislation requiring “fire safe” cigarettes.
+He also created a national campaign advocating requirements for fire sprinklers in newly constructed homes.
+Under Jim’s leadership NFPA became the first major standards developer to grant free digital access to all its codes and standards to the public.

-Before joining the NFPA, Jim was elected Attorney General of the Commonwealth of Massachusetts, a position he held from 1987 to 1991, serving as an advocate for consumer and civil rights.
-He has argued cases before the U.S. Supreme Court and served as chair of the Antitrust Committee of the National Association of Attorneys General (NAAG).
-In 1978, Jim was elected to the U.S. House of Representatives on behalf of the Fifth Congressional District of Massachusetts and was re-elected in 1980 and 1982.
+Before joining NFPA Jim was elected Attorney General of the Commonwealth of Massachusetts, a position he held from 1987 to 1991.
+As Attorney General he argued several cases on behalf of the Commonwealth in appellate courts including the United States Supreme Court and was an outspoken advocate for consumer and civil rights.
+Jim also served as Chair of the Antitrust Committee of the National Association of Attorneys General (NAAG).

 Before serving as Attorney General Jim was elected to the U.S. House of Representatives for the Fifth Congressional District of Massachusetts.
 He served three terms in Congress and was a member of the Ways and Means Committee.
 As a Member of Congress Jim was the original sponsor of the Research and Development Tax Credit.

 Jim served a three-year term from 2017 through 2019 as president of the International Electrotechnical Commission (IEC).